Maghnie/docs/developers/api-documentation/guides-and-tutorials/tagging.md

 ### Querying favorites

 What use are favorites when you cannot quickly access them?
-That's what the GET /v2/project/{project\_id}/datapoints/favorites endpoint is there for.
-It takes the _project\_id_ as single parameter and returns all of the logged-in user's favorites.
+That's what the `GET /v2/project/{project\_id}/datapoints/favorites` endpoint is there for.
+It takes the _project\_id_ as the single parameter and returns all of the logged-in user's favorites.

 | Parameter | Datatype | Type | Required | Description | Example |
 | :--- | :---: | :---: | :---: | :--- | :--- |